Ramanujan complexes and Golden Gates in PU(3): Preliminaries

 This implies that $X$ is a Ramanujan graph if and only if every eigenvalue $\lambda$ of $A_{X}$ satisfies

-\begin{rem} Let us remark that in the recent breakthrough paper \cite{marcus2013interlacing} the definition of Ramanujan bigraphs is weaker, requiring only $\Spec_{0}\left(X\right)\subseteq[-\sqrt{K'}-\sqrt{k'},\sqrt{K'}+\sqrt{k'}]$, (allowing eigenvalues between $0$ and $\sqrt{K'}-\sqrt{k'}$).
-We do not know whether the graphs whose existence is established in \cite{marcus2013interlacing} are Ramanujan in the stronger sense.
+\begin{rem} Let us remark that in the recent breakthrough paper \cite{marcus2013interlacing} the definition of Ramanujan bigraphs is weaker, requiring only $\Spec_{0}\left(X\right)\subseteq[-\sqrt{K'}-\sqrt{k'},\sqrt{K'}+\sqrt{k'}]$, and allowing eigenvalues between $0$ and $\sqrt{K'}-\sqrt{k'}$.
+The methods of \cite{marcus2013interlacing} do not seem to give Ramanujan bigraphs in the stronger sense of (\ref{eq:ram-spec-bireg}).
 The stronger definition is ``justified'' by the Alon-Boppana theorem, the behavior of random bigraphs \cite{brito2018spectral}, and the arithmetic constructions in \cite{ballantine2015explicit} and this paper. \end{rem}

-We move on to the notion of a Ramanujan complex.
+We move on to the notion of a \emph{Ramanujan complex}.
 Let $F$ be a nonarchimedean local field and $G=G\left(F\right)$ an almost-simple algebraic group over $F$.
-In this paper we are mostly interested in the groups $PGL_{3}\left(\mathbb{Q}_{p}\right)$ and
+In this paper we are mostly interested in the groups $PGL_{3}(\mathbb{Q}_{p})$ and